benfrick/docs-portfolio/doc/commerce/checkout/use-fulfillment-offerings.md

 - Response has an improved schema that greatly reduces the length of the response
 - Enforces authentication by not offering a separate GET endpoint that returns a cached version of get-by dates, fulfillment costs and offerings
-- All V2 endpoints require either the `umpid` header for members or `x-nike-visitorid` and `x-nike-visitid` header for guests
+- All V2 endpoints require either the `umpid` header for members or `x-visitorid` and `x-visitid` header for guests

 ## Key Concepts and Terms